About the Whole of Australian Government Occupation Coding Service

 • The single record coding function can be embedded into online forms or surveys for synchronous (real-time) coding of text entries.
 Programming code for integration is available in the User Guide.

 • Synchronous coding of up to 300 records (small batch coding) can also be carried out via the API.
-The service generates a response to each entry listed in the programming request code, indicating whether the entry was successfully coded, and if so, providing the best matched occupation code and title for that job, with its associated confidence score
+The service generates a response to each record listed in the programming request code, indicating whether the record was successfully coded, and if so, providing the best matched occupation code and title for that job, with its associated confidence score

 Large batch coding